 The most important thing to remember is that unless the recipe specifically tells you to sift flour, don't sift it.
 Flour processors these days sift the flour many times before it leaves the plant, so there's no need to sift flour for most recipes.
 Flour sold these days is ready to use right out of the package.

 Knowing whether to sift the flour before or after measuring depends on how the ingredient is described in the recipe.
-For example, if the recipe says "2 cups sifted flour," you should sift the flour into a bowl, and then measure it.
-However, if the recipe says "2 cups flour, sifted," you should measure the flour first, and then sift it.
+For example, if the recipe says "two cups sifted flour," you should sift the flour into a bowl, and then measure it.
+However, if the recipe says "two cups flour, sifted," you should measure the flour first, and then sift it.
 Recipe writing (well, good recipe writing) is all about where the comma is, and the placement of words!
-Before tackling any recipe, it is important you understand how to read a recipe.
+Before tackling any home cooking, it is important you understand how to read a recipe.

 How to Sift Flour

 Obviously, a flour sifter—basically a cup with a strainer at the base—is ideal for doing the job, but if you don't have one of those you can use a strainer.
 Hold a fine-mesh strainer over a bowl, add the flour to the strainer, and gently tap the side repeatedly until all of the flour has gone through into the bowl.
 You may need to help the last little bit get through the holes—just move it around with a spoon.